Remnants of a Slain God

 This sets the standard value for the item without modification.

 This tells you the effective range of the item.
-Most weapons can go one segment shorter or further than this range, but does so at a disadvantage to hit.
+Unless listed otherwise, weapons can go one segment closer or further than this range, but does so at a disadvantage to hit.

 Rate of Fire (RoF)